 Yokogawa used Industrial DataOps software provided by Cognite, including Cognite Data Fusion™, to develop solutions that enable workers to conduct maintenance on equipment based on its actual condition.

 Equipped with easy access to live data in the cloud, workers can quickly view alarms and use interactive engineering diagrams.

 Optimized maintenance routines

 Instant access to data on equipment condition

 Many manufacturing companies run their maintenance operations on a schedule, tasking workers to conduct routine inspections of equipment at set intervals.

 In addition to scheduled maintenance, workers also conduct reactive maintenance, such as when a sensor alerts them to a potential issue involving equipment.

 One such solution is an alarm overview that reduces unnecessary inspection of equipment.
-The overview shows a bird’s-eye view of the manufacturing plant and live sensor data from the pumps on-site.
-If a pump’s vibration exceeds a predetermined threshold, one of Yokogawa’s systems will send a signal to CDF, which will visualize it as an alert.
+The overview shows a bird’s-eye view of the manufacturing plant and live sensor data from the pumps on site.
+If a pump’s vibration exceeds a predetermined threshold, one of Yokogawa’s systems will send a signal to Cognite Data Fusion™, which will visualize it as an alert.

-When a user clicks an overlaid label associated with a pump on the infographic, the user is taken to an asset explorer page.
-The user can then view asset metadata, search and filter time series, events, and documents such as the instruction manual.
+When a user clicks a label associated with a pump on the infographic, the user is taken to an asset explorer page.
+The user can then view asset metadata, and search and filter time series, events, and documents such as the instruction manual.
 This enables workers responsible for the plant operation to diagnose the issue and decide whether it needs to be corrected immediately.